 According to publications in the Greek media on the eve of Celik, commenting on the visit at Easter National Defense Minister Panos Kammenos military garrison on Agathonìsi, he said that "Agathonìsi belongs to Turkey."
 "This is a Turkish land What did Panos Kammenos, not serious." - Celik said.

-Relations with Turkey have been in the spotlight last Wednesday in Athens under the chairmanship of Prime Minister Alexis Tsipras government on foreign policy and defense council.
-Official statements on the results of the board was not, but the media reported with reference to the meeting that, according to estimates, "Erdogan's regime" will escalate the problems in Thrace, in the Aegean Sea and Cyprus.
-The meeting agreed that the Turkish challenges must be addressed "with the strategic tranquility", to inform the international organizations, as well as increased readiness of the Armed Forces.
+Relations with Turkey were in the focus of attention of the government council on foreign policy and defense held on Wednesday in Athens under the chairmanship of Prime Minister Alexis Tsipras.
+There were no official statements on the results of the council, however, the media reported with reference to the meeting participants that it is estimated that the "Erdogan regime" will cause problems in Thrace, the Aegean Sea and Cyprus.
+The participants of the meeting agreed that the Turkish challenges should be dealt with "with strategic calmness", with the information of international organizations, as well as the increased readiness of the Armed Forces.

 It is significant that the day before the meeting of the Turkish fighter 71 time limits violated Greek airspace, and there were four "virtual" battle.
 According to observers, the growing number of violations associated with another failure of the Greek court to issue a request for a new eight Turkish soldiers who fled to Greece in July last year after the coup attempt.